thisIsMikeKane/PaperlessProf/README.md

 1. Set your tablet to portrait mode
 2. Connect your tablet to the classroom project, and set to extended desktop.
 3. Run `PaperlessProf.exe`.
 This will automatically do the following:
-	a.
-Move the windows taskbar on the tablet from the bottom to the top of the screen.
+    - Move the windows taskbar on the tablet from the bottom to the top of the screen.
 This prevents you from accidentally switching between windows when you're writing.
-	b.
-Automatically move all the open windows into the *private area*
+    - Automatically move all the open windows into the *private area*
-	c.
-Create a new OneNote page and place it in the *public area*
+    - Create a new OneNote page and place it in the *public area*
-	d.
-Create a new Chrome window and place it in the *public area*
+    - Create a new Chrome window and place it in the *public area*
-	e.
-Move the Drawboard window into the *public area*
+    - Move the Drawboard window into the *public area*
-	f.
-Create a GUI window in the bottom left of the *private area*
+    - Create a GUI window in the bottom left of the *private area*
 4. Use the GUI to move switch a window from one area to another.
-	a.
-Click the left button, then the window which you want to move from the *private area* to the *public area*
+    - Click the left button, then the window which you want to move from the *private area* to the *public area*
-	b.
-Click the right button, then the window which you want to move from the *public area* to the *private area*
+    - Click the right button, then the window which you want to move from the *public area* to the *private area*

 	![GUI](assets/GUI.png)

 5. Close the GUI (by click the `X` in the upper right) to close the VLC mirror and return the taskbar to the bottom

 Note: Running `PaperlessProf.exe` will create a folder named `assets` in its current directory.
 If you delete this folder or its contents, it will be recreated the next time you run `PaperlessProf.exe`